JustABearOz/PoshColor/README.md

 PSColozier can use either standard console colors or 8 bit RGB.

 ## Features
-* Colors can be set to RGB
+* Colors can be set to RGB or Named colors from .Net (System.Drawing.Color)
 * Background colors can be set
+* Coloring of Files, Directories, Services, and MatchInfo (from select-string)
-* Files & Directories can have more complicated rules for coloring including based on Attributes
+* Files & Directories can have rules for coloring including based the following:
+  * File Names using regular expressions
+  * File Attributes such as directory, hidden, system, encypted or compressed
 * Theme support
 * Can be unloaded/reloaded without causing issues in your current session